jooapa/jammer/README.md

 - The player doesn't stream the songs, but downloads them to local storage.
-- The Jammer folder is located in the user's home directory and contains the downloaded songs, playlists, settings, keybinds and locales.
+- The Jammer folder is located in the user's home directory and contains the downloaded songs, playlists, settings, keybinds, locales and effects modification.
 - Jammer uses [Bass](https://www.un4seen.com/) for playing the songs and [ManagedBass](https://github.com/ManagedBass/ManagedBass) for being able to use it in .NET, [SoundCloudExplode](https://github.com/jerry08/SoundCloudExplode), [YoutubeExplode](https://github.com/Tyrrrz/YoutubeExplode) for downloading the songs and [Spectre.Console](https://github.com/spectreconsole/spectre.console) for the UI.

 ## Install/Update